Taut foliations, left-orders, and pseudo-Anosov mapping tori

 \end{ex} \end{subsection}

-\begin{subsection}{The partial connection \titletex{$\Jpar$}} Let $\Sigmapunc$ be a typical fiber of $\Mpunc$, i.e. $\Sigma$ punctured at its intersections with the $K_i$'s. $\Mpunc$ comes equipped with transverse stable and unstable codimension 1 foliations $\F^{s}$ and $\F^{u}$.\plabel{fix:23} It also has a natural incomplete Solv metric $g$ locally expressible as $dt^2 + \lambda^t dx^2 + \lambda^{-t} dy^2$, where $x$ and $y$ are local coordinates on $\Sigmapunc$, $\lambda>1$ is the stretch factor of $\phi$, and $t$ is the coordinate transverse to $\Sigmapunc$.
+\begin{subsection}{The partial connection \titletex{$\Jpar$}} Let $\Sigmapunc$ be a typical fiber of $\Mpunc$, ie $\Sigma$ punctured at its intersections with the $K_i$'s. $\Mpunc$ comes equipped with transverse stable and unstable codimension 1 foliations $\F^{s}$ and $\F^{u}$.\plabel{fix:23} It also has a natural incomplete Solv metric $g$ locally expressible as $dt^2 + \lambda^t dx^2 + \lambda^{-t} dy^2$, where $x$ and $y$ are local coordinates on $\Sigmapunc$, $\lambda>1$ is the stretch factor of $\phi$, and $t$ is the coordinate transverse to $\Sigmapunc$.
 By the orientability constraints, we may consistently establish cardinal directions north, south, east, and west.
-We take $\F^s\cap \Sigmapunc$ to be east-west and $\F^{u}\cap \Sigmapunc$ to be north-south.
-For us, a \emph{rectangle} will always mean a rectangle in a fiber surface free of singularities on its interior with top and bottom parallel to the east-west direction and left and right sides parallel to the north-south direction.
+We choose our orientations on $\F^s$ and $\F^u$ so that $\F^s\cap \Sigmapunc$ is oriented eastward and $\F^{u}\cap \Sigmapunc$ to be oriented northward.\plabel{fix2:28:3} For us, a \emph{rectangle} will always mean a rectangle in a fiber surface free of singularities on its interior with top and bottom parallel to the east-west direction and left and right sides parallel to the north-south direction.
 Recall that we constructed $\F$ by splitting open $\F^s$.
 Let $\Sigmapunc_p$ be the fiber surface containing a point $p$.